technomancy/bussard/Contributing.md

 useful for that too.

 Contributions are preferred as GitLab merge requests on feature branches.
+Emailing patches is OK too.

 Our goal is compatibility with LÖVE 0.9.0+, but 0.10.x is pretty close to 0.9.x, so it should be fine to test primarily in that.
-A few features that only work in 0.10.x are OK but should be noted with comments.
+A few non-essential features that only work in 0.10.x are OK but should be noted with comments.

 During development it may be expedient to run `ship.cheat.comm_range = 9999999` in order to make testing login interaction easier.